Holle loves to cook. BBQ and BBQ sauce is something she and others in the Deep South take seriously.

 Welcome to my online cooking and culinary arts school.
-Today’s culinary art technique is how to tenderize meat, especially for BBQ cooking.
+Today’s technique is how to tenderize meat, especially for BBQ cooking.
 Learning to do this properly can save you major bucks on your grocery bills.
-You can easily turn cheap cuts of meats into tender, juicy servings, at a fraction of the cost!
+You can easily turn cheap cuts of meats into tender, juicy servings at a fraction of the cost!

 Baking soda is how Chinese restaurants get that velvet texture in stir-fries.
 This method is best for thinly sliced meat, seafood, or poultry that’s used in dishes like stir-fries and fajitas.

 - Thinly slice the meat across the grain.
 This is important!
 The slicing alone will help make the meat more tender because you’re doing away with the long muscle fibers.